 During it’s 35 years of ownership of Boldt Castle and the Boldt Yacht House, the Authority has invested nearly $32 million dollars in rehabilitation efforts and improvements to these historic landmarks.
 At the same time, these facilities have witnessed over 5.8 million visitors and have hosted over 1,000 weddings in as many years, providing incalculable value to this region’s international tourism industry.

 Past Renovation Projects:

 In the past years numerous improvements have been accomplished, including rehabilitation of the Power House, Dove Cote, Heart Island Gazebo, Alster Tower, the Boldt Castle Yacht House, the main castle, and the Heart Island Entry Arch which is adorned with three, seven-foot tall stags (or deer) which are symbolic of the Boldt family crest.

 The most recent improvements and completions to the main castle include George and Louise Boldt’s and daughter Clover’s Bedroom Suites located on the second floor of Boldt Castle.
 Past interior projects that have been completed include the Dining Room, Ballroom, Library, Billiards Room, Reception Room, installation of the Boldt Castle Elevator, completed Grand Stair Case and the Stained Glass Dome in the upper ceiling.

 Another feature to Heart Island is the completely restored overlook, consisting of an elaborate 170-foot granite retaining wall on the island’s terraced grounds.
 The retaining wall and overlook are reinforced poured concrete punctuated with turrets and faced with native granite stone.

-The 2012 season will feature a completed Boldt Castle Theatre located on the second floor of the Castle incorporating a new short movie on the life and times of George C. Boldt, Boldt Castle and the 1000 Islands.
+The Boldt Castle Theatre is located on the second floor of the Castle.
+Guests are invited to watch a new short movie on the life and times of George C. Boldt, Boldt Castle and the 1000 Islands.